jacobwojoski/dice-stats/README.md

     2. Parse System Data if supported
     3. Get Player Data Related Message from Data Model
     4. Save Data to associated player Data Model
+- **midi-qol.RollComplete**: A Midi QOL Message was finishied
+  - Multiple people use midi-qol for DnD5e.
+  - Midi Qol Messes with how rolls are normally output to chat.
+  - If Midi QoL is used, Parse Messages from Their chat hool as well as the normal chat ouput.
+  - This allows us to store automated rolls from Midi QoL and hand rolled items like an Item having `[[/r 2d20hk1]]` In the description or a user typing `/r 2d6r1` in chat

 #### What Opening A UI/Application Does internally
-- An Application can be opened in the following ways:
+- An Application can be opened in the following ways: (These Elements can be anabled or disabled in the settings)
   - The Scene Control Buttons
   - The Dice-Stats Button by the chat message area
   -  Or through a Macro calling the Dice-Stats API.